 I looked at Jill and kind of wearily noted, “It gets even stranger.”

 Simultaneously, I observed the mesmerized look on Jill’s face, as well as my indifference to what I was saying out loud.
 I looked away and went on, “Out of this white, vapory nothingness appeared a luminous ball of purple, which was her favorite color.
 She, or it, or whatever, appeared to be offering it to me.”

 Before continuing, I looked back at Jill, “And then I finally went to sleep.
 I slept until the next afternoon.
 The longest I ever slept in my life.”

-My hand caressed the soft, upper layer of the sandy dirt.
+My hand caressed the soft, upper layer of the dirt.
 I picked some up and let it sift through my fingers and watched the sand fall several inches back to the ground.
 I admired how some of the particles seemed to float while others just fell directly below.
 My body felt utterly wracked, but deeper inside I felt a distant spark of, I don’t know, a spark of renewal.

 I picked up another handful of sand and while it slowly sifted through my fingers, I looked at Jill and offered the obvious, “Something ripped through me.
 But I’m OK.”

 She slowly grasped her own handful of dirt and also let it flow through her fingers.
 With her eyes still wide, she said, “Now it’s your turn not to believe me.
 What I didn’t tell you earlier is that night when I was startled awake, a white glowy something was right in front of me.
 But it streaked away in a few seconds.
 The white glow was replaced with these purple strands that floated in the air and disappeared.
 It made absolutely no sense.”
 She let some more dirt fall through her hand.
 “But, as nuts as this all sounds, I didn’t feel threatened.
 I didn’t understand it, but I was left with a feeling of hope.”